ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/create-a-prerelease.md

 Convenience function that triggers a new independent deployment of the `HEAD` of the model deployment repository PR branch.

-This is most useful, for example, to trigger a new deployment when changes are made to a model dependency used by the model, without any changes occurring in the `HEAD` of the PR branch
+This is used to trigger a new deployment when changes are made to a model dependency, but no changes have occurred in the `HEAD` of the PR branch.

 <h5>Example</h5> <!-- Using HTML syntax to avoid paragraph being added in the table of contents on the right-side of the website -->

-Let's say we make the [modifications](#modifications) above, updating the ACCESS-OM2 MOM5 component version to the one from MOM5 repository's `development` branch (by changing the `mom5` `require` version to `git.development` in the [`spack.yaml`](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L15)).<br>
+For example, we make the above [modifications](#modifications) that updated the ACCESS-OM2 MOM5 component version to the one from MOM5 repository's `development` branch (by changing the `mom5` `require` version to `git.development` in the [`spack.yaml`](https://github.com/ACCESS-NRI/ACCESS-OM2/blob/d907f3314a9956875baaaaf2b4d7b6be6fa81926/spack.yaml#L15)).<br>
-We then push the commits to the `update_mom5_dev_build` branch, open a PR to `main`, and we get a [successful deployment](#successful-deployment) of our ACCESS-OM2 _mom5-development_ build (version 1).<br>
+We then push the commits to the `update_mom5_dev_build` branch and open a PR to `main`, resulting in a [successful deployment](#successful-deployment) of our ACCESS-OM2 _mom5-development_ build (version 1).<br>
 Subsequently, we decide to make some further changes to the MOM5 `development` branch and we push the commits upstream.<br>
-Now, if we want to test these new MOM5 changes, we would have to redeploy the latest commit in the `update_mom5_dev_build` branch to reflect the updates to the MOM5 `development` branch.<br>
+Now, if we want to test these new MOM5 changes, we would have to redeploy the latest commit in the `update_mom5_dev_build` branch to reflect the updates to the MOM5 `development` branch.
 Since the `HEAD` of the `update_mom5_dev_build` did not change, instead of having to create a new "redundant" commit only to trigger the prerelease deployment, we can comment `!redeploy` in the `update_mom5_dev_build` PR.
 This will force the CI/CD pipeline to redeploy the model build with the latest modifications in the MOM5 `development` branch.<br>
-As a result, we will get a new separate deployment of the ACCESS-OM2 _mom5-development_ build (version 2).
+As a result, a new separate deployment of the ACCESS-OM2 _mom5-development_ build (version 2) is produced.

 !!! warning
-    It is up to the user to monitor the state of each dependency's `git` branch listed in the `spack.yaml` file before using a `!redeploy` _Comment Command_.
-The CI/CD pipeline does not perform any checks and will simply redeploy the `HEAD` of the model deployment repository's PR branch, using the `HEAD` of all corresponding dependency `git` branches specified in the `spack.yaml` file.
+    Before using a `!redeploy` _Comment Command_, the user should monitor the state of each dependency's `git` branch listed in the `spack.yaml` file.
+The CI/CD pipeline does not perform any checks and will simply redeploy the `HEAD` of the model deployment repository's PR branch using the `HEAD` of all corresponding dependency `git` branches specified in the `spack.yaml` file.

 ## Backporting Bugfixes

-The `main` branch of a model deployment repository reflects the most up-to-date changes to the model and is always at the same level or ahead of the model latest major release.<br>
+The `main` branch of a model deployment repository reflects the most up-to-date changes to the model.
+Hence, it is always at the same level or ahead of the model's latest major release.<br>
 However, it is also essential to provide a way to apply bug fixes to earlier major versions of the model.
 This is where dedicated `backport/YEAR.MONTH` branches come into play, allowing bug fixes to be incorporated into previous versions of the model.

 For example, let's say there is a bug fix that needs to be incorporated to the [ACCESS-OM2 `2023.11.23` release](https://github.com/ACCESS-NRI/ACCESS-OM2/tree/2023.11.23).<br>